 Aztec Code uses Reed-Solomon error correction, which can detect and correct multiple errors or data omissions from unreadable data.
 This capability enables severely damaged barcodes to still be successfully scanned.
 Depending on the level of Reed-Solomon error correction used, error-correction data can occupy as little as 5% of the symbol or as much as 95%.

 Aztec Code is ideal for applications that require high data capacity and density without sacrificing data integrity.
 Because Aztec Code offers high levels of error correction, it can be used to store large messages reliably.

 Several US, Canadian, and New Zealand airlines now use Aztec barcodes for electronic boarding passes.
 European passenger rails have also been using Aztec codes for years for tickets purchased online and printed by the customer.

-The Cognex Mobile Barcode Scanner SDK natively supports both compact and full-range Aztec Codes.
+The Cognex Mobile Barcode Scanner SDK natively supports both compact and full-range Aztec Codes for integration into your barcode scanning apps.
 You can download the SDK for free by registering on the Cognex Mobile Barcode Developer Network.
 In addition, the Barcode Scanner SDK supports a broad range of symbologies to meet your growing development needs.